Mr. Horace Denford

 One unusual, possibly unique model, probably constructed during 1949/50, was a gap-bed model of which only one example is known and currently in South Africa.
 Using otherwise standard parts - headstock, carriage assembly and tailstock, it was built as a Model A and might have been inspired by South Bend's almost simultaneous introduction of a similar type (the Boxford being based, of course, on the South Bend "9-inch") or possibly a prototype machine taken to South Africa by an ex-employee.
 It might even have been one of a batch built to a specification required by an importer or Government agency; however, it's almost certain that it's origins will remain forever a mystery.

 In 1951 a very slightly cheaper version of the ordinary Boxford was introduced, the 4.5" x 16" Model CSB.
 Unlike the £112 Model C, which lacked a motor in the basic price, the CSB was delivered complete and ready-to-run with a 1/3 h.p. motor for £105 - a total saving of some £16 : 5s : 0d.
 Other prices in 1951 were: Model A £170 (22" centres) and Model B £142 (22" centres) with an extra £8 and £9 respectively charged for the long-bed with 28" between centres (by 1955 prices had risen to £185, £155 and £125 for the A, B and C respectively).
-The rear-drive lathes remained in this new B-belt drive form until 1959 and the introduction, from approximately Machine No. 8755, of a range of 10-speed lathes with the motor inside the cabinet stand - the "Underdrive" model as it became known.
-Made from welded plate, the stand held the countershaft and motor assembly, the optional coolant tank and motor and provided, in its right-hand compartment, storage shelves with a collet tray fastened to the inside of the (locking) door.
+The rear-drive lathes remained in this new V-belt drive form until 1959 and the introduction, from approximately Machine No. 8755, of the "Underdrive" Type, a range of 10-speed lathes with the motor inside the cabinet stand and eventually to be built as the TUD, CUD, BUD , AUD & VSL).
+Made from welded steel plate, the new stand held the countershaft and motor assembly, the optional coolant tank and motor and provided, in its right-hand compartment, storage shelves with a collet tray fastened to the inside of the (locking) door.
 Belt tension was released by an external handle that protruded through the stand's left-hand face, a fitting that provided a strong temptation to use it as a clutch - a potentially dangerous undertaking.
 This weakness (from a safety point of view) was removed when the mechanism was redesigned and made accessible only by opening the door.
 The new lathes were sold as "AUD", "BUD", "CUD" and "TUD" models (with the "UD" suffix standing for "under-drive", of course) and "A", "B" and "C" reflecting, as before, the specification.
 However, the new models did not replace the old, but complimented them, the original rear-drive types remaining in the Boxford catalogue (optimistically, one would have imagined) until at least 1977.
 With the introduction of the Under-drive models came a superior cosmetic finish with the castings carefully fettled, filled with cellulose knifing putty, rubbed down and spray painted.
-While not to the standard of the Raglan lathe, with its use of special Trimite paints, this new finish was a considerable improvement over the earlier lathes, the first of which had, to be blunt, a decidedly utilitarian finish.
+While not to the standard of the Raglan lathe, with its use of special Trimite paints, this new finish (generally in a grey cellulose to BS692 sprayed over a filler) was a considerable improvement over the earlier lathes, the first of which had, to be blunt, a decidedly utilitarian appearance.

 Although the rear-drive models suffered from a very deep countershaft, and consequently took up a good deal of room, the under-drive versions were very compact - with a bare stand only 17 inches front to back - and today are consequently by far the more popular buy second-hand.